Electric Ladyland: Cover

-Hendrix had written to Reprise describing what he wanted for the cover art, but was mostly ignored.
-He expressly asked for a color photo by Linda McCartney (then known as Linda Eastman) of the group sitting with children on the sculpture of Alice in Wonderland in Central Park, and drew a picture of it for reference.
+Hendrix had written to Reprise describing what he wanted for the cover art, but was largely ignored.
+He expressly asked for a color photo by Linda Eastman (later known as Linda McCartney following her marriage with Paul McCartney) of the group sitting with children on the sculpture of Alice in Wonderland in Central Park, and drew a picture of it for reference.
 The company instead used a blurred red and yellow photo of his head while performing at Saville Theatre, taken by Karl Ferris.

 Track Records used its art department, which produced a cover image by photographer David Montgomery, who also shot the inside cover portrait of Hendrix, depicting nineteen nude women lounging in front of a black background.
 Hendrix expressed initial displeasure and surprise with this "naked lady" cover (but later told Rolling Stone magazine that he "dug it anyway"), much as he was displeased with the Axis: Bold as Love cover, which he found disrespectful.
 The cover was banned by several record dealers as "pornographic", while others sold it with the gatefold cover turned inside out, or in a brown wrapper.